LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 When looking across different areas in Lancashire, the lowest numbers for active borrowers were 1% of the population, and the maximum was 21%.
 It provided a really stark example of the difference in library borrowing between different communities.

 Even with the low numbers there are positives though.
-While an area of 1% active borrowers is low, it's encouraging to see are no areas without _any_ active borrowers.
-If you're looking to increase usage in a community it's good to have a starting point of some users in that area.
+It's encouraging to see there are no areas without _any_ active borrowers.
+If you're looking to increase usage in a community it's good to have a starting point of _some_ users in that area.
 Assuming about 1,500 people per LSOA, 1% would be 15 people who can advocate for the service.
 Perhaps a good opportunity for a refer a friend scheme?

 It's also a positive indication for the service that active borrowing can be greater than 20%.
-If all areas of the county got to that level, it would amount to over doubling active borrowing.
+If all areas of the county got to that level, it would mean over doubling active borrowing.
 When you consider that there are also the other active membership types (events, ebooks/emagazines, PNET) it's clear that the potential for library membership remains a high percentage of the population.

-The area with 21% active borrowers was an LSOA that fell on the south side of Parbold.
-I've found in other examples of this data analysis that having a local library within a community increases active usage.
+The area with 21% active borrowers was an LSOA that fell on the south side of Parbold library.
+Other examples of this data analysis have also shown that engagement peaks around local libraries.
 That sounds like it should be obvious, but it isn't always reflected in policy.
-One theory can be that many people can reach a library without necessarily having one in their immediate location, so it's not important to have them everywhere.
+One theory is that because people can reach a library without necessarily having one in their immediate location, local branches are less important.
+The data shows though that the presence of a library increases usage.
 It was no surprise to discover that Parbold has a thriving library, with regular events, which is open 5 days a week.

 ![The library at Parbold](/assets/images/2025-03-12-parbold.jpg 'The library at Parbold') _The lovely looking library at Parbold.
-Photo provided by and copyright Lancashire libraries._
+Photo provided by and copyright &copy; Lancashire libraries._

 We compared the spread of active borrowers across the different deprivation levels of the LSOAs (using the 'index of multiple deprivation').
 We could see that this matched the general population across those different deprivation levels.
 This suggests that, in terms of borrowing in Lancashire libraries, there isn’t a significant bias to favour either areas of low or high deprivation.